dave-b-b/react-achievements/README.md

 - `isConditionMet`: A function that determines if an achievement should be unlocked.
 - `achievementDetails`: An object containing the details of the achievement.
-- `achievementIconKey`: A string used to reference the icon in the `AchievementProvider`'s icons prop (if you're using custom icons).
+- `achievementIconKey`: A string used to reference the icon in the `AchievementProvider`'s icons prop.
+A list of icons are already provided by the library.

 <h3 align="center">🎣 Use the useAchievement hook</h3>